This is the first in a series of posts on marketing tips for the events industry.

 Finally, trade shows round out the top five marketing tactics for event planners.
 At the least, planners attend trade and bridal shows and walk the floor to interact with prospective clients.
 However, many planners choose to exhibit at shows, which besides providing them with a prominent presence at the show also can provide additional perks (like a list of show attendees, which alone can be worth the exhibitor’s fees).

 Event trade shows and bridal shows do require preparation such as printing up flyers and brochures as well as booth decor and staging.
 But the added expense is worth it to many planners simply because of the sheer number of potential prospects walking the aisles.

 Another strategy planners can take with trade shows is to co-op with another vendor and share space so that you can spit the costs but still have a prominent presences.

 Event planners have also noted success using the following marketing tactics and materials:

 - Business collateral like flyers, brochures, business cards

 - Angie’s List

 - Direct mail

 Landing clients is so much easier if you show them you have the tools and resources to handle their events.
-Planning Pod has 26+ easy-to-use event management tools that are used by thousands of event planners every day to manage their events and impress clients.
+Planning Pod has 20+ easy-to-use event management tools and venue management solutions that are used by thousands of event professionals every day to manage their events or venue plus impress clients.